How far would you go to catch a serial killer?

 Now Ruari and Amy are closing in on the same man – but every step they take draws them deeper into the killer’s web.

-Order your copy here (or request in your local bookshop!)
+Click on the covers to order your copy (or request in your local bookshop!

 WHAT READERS ARE SAYING: